lzw108/FMD/README.md

 ## News

+📢 *Feb.
+2026* New shared task related to financial misinformation detection, the details can be found at https://sites.google.com/view/icwsm-2026-fmd/home.

 📢 *Jan.
 2026* New preprint paper "All That Glisters Is Not Gold: A Benchmark for Reference-Free Counterfactual Financial Misinformation Detection" at [arXiv](https://arxiv.org/abs/2601.04160).